okTurtles/group-income/ISSUE_TEMPLATE.md

 ### Instructions

-All issues, except `documentation` tagged issues, must be in problem-solution format.
+All issues must be in problem-solution format.

 - **Bad:** _"Problem: we need feature X. Solution: make it."_
 - **Better:** _"Problem: user cannot do common tasks A or B except by using a complex workaround.
 Solution: make feature X."_